ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Limited Direct Execution.md

 In user mode, I/O operations and other blocked actions are done through system calls, which initiate trap instructions.
 This temporarily raises the privilege level to kernel mode.
 An instruction called return-from-trap is called after.

 At boot time, the kernel sets up a trap table in kernel mode that specifies what code to run during certain exceptional events (trap handlers).
 A system-call number is typically assigned to each system call.
 The user code is responsible for placing the desired system-call number in a register or at a specified location on the stack.
-Since the code cannot jump to an address itself, the kernel code is safe from malw
+Since the code cannot jump to an address itself, the kernel code is safe from malware.